-I’m trying to get better at networking and talking to people I don’t know.
+At the time of writing, I’m working on getting better at networking and talking to people I don’t know.
 I don’t need to walk into the next event and pretend to be Sargent Schmooze, Top Dog.
 I can speak to 3 people I don’t know at the next event, then 4-5 at the following one.
 I went to an event last week with the goal of talking to 2 people I didn’t know and it was a big confidence booster.

 The more and more people I talk to, the more of a foundation I have to stand on when approaching new people.